triton-inference-server/server/docs/model_configuration.md

 Instance group optionally specifies [rate limiter](rate_limiter.md) config which controls how the rate limiter operates on the instances in the group.
-The rate limiter configuration includes the following
-specifications:
+The rate limiter configuration is ignored if rate limiting is off.
+If an instance_group does not provide this configuration, then the execution on the model instances belonging to this group will never be blocked.
+The configuration includes the following specifications:

 #### Resources

-The set of resources required to execute a model instance.
-Essentially, a resource is a mapping of a name to its corresponding count.
+The set of [resources](rate_limiter.md#resources) required to execute a model instance.
+The "name" field identifies the resource and "count" field refers to the number of copies of the resource that the model instance in the group requires to run.
+The "global" field specifies whether the resource is per-device or shared globally across the system.
-By default, the resource counts are local to the device running the instance.
-However, a resource, with `global` flag set to `True`, will be shared across the system.
 Loaded models can not specify a resource with the same name both as global and non-global.
+If no resources are provided then triton assumes the execution of model instance does not require any resources and will start executing as soon as model instance is available.

 #### Priority